-Gold's recent move up past $1,350 from the long-term low of around $1,050 established back in December 2015 has renewed interest in the precious metals, and many analysts are predicting that the shiny metal is on track to resume its secular bull after a six year corrective phase.
+Gold's recent move up past $1,900, largely thought to be fuelled by the economic ravages of Covid-19, has renewed interest in the precious metals and many analysts have indicated a return of the shiny metal's secular bull run after a seven-year corrective phase.
 As always, however, gold's ability to polarise the investment community has remained undiminished, with the permabullish gold bugs continually extolling its virtues of wealth preservation in a time of heightened geopolitical stress and currency debasement, while its detractors dismiss it as a yieldless, barbarous relic that owes its survival to tradition and a small number of sentimental investors.

 The point of this article is not to argue for or against the merits of gold ownership per se, but rather to show the degree to which 'gold investing' is essentially an umbrella term that is loosely applied to radically different investment types, the proper selection of which is hugely consequential to achieve the desired investment objectives.

 In the investment mainstream, gold is most commonly referred to as a hedge against inflation, primarily due its ability to act as store of value by protecting investors against short-term inflationary spikes, and longer-term fiat currency debasement.